Kitware/tangelo/docs/tangelo-js.rst

     :param number spec.transition: The duration of the transition animation in milliseconds, or false to turn off transitions.

+    .. js:function:: xScale()
+    .. js:function:: yScale()

+        These return a d3 linear scale representing the transformation from plot coordinates to screen pixel coordinates.
+They make it possible to add custom annotations to the plot by appending an svg element to the `d3.select('.plot')` selection at the coordinates returned by the scales.

     .. image:: images/timeline.png
         :align: center
         :alt: An example timeline plot